Read about some of our IBCF supporters and why they donate!

 “I support IBCF because it’s important to increase awareness of the amazing students and staff…and all that they do.”

 As a Senior Sales Executive at Allergan, I have helped patients preserve vision with the multiple products they have to offer for almost 11 years.
 Early on in my career, I was formally introduced to the Indiana School for the Blind and IBCF by my company as we aided in a few graduation ceremonies.
-From that point, I couldn't think of a better place to volunteer my time as I saw how amazing and ambitious these students were despite their disability, and how incredible the staff was helping them.
-The Through The Looking Glass Gala has raised so much for their educational and technology needs, and I can't wait to see what the coming years brings to the foundation.
+From that point, I couldn't think of a better place to volunteer my time as I saw how amazing and ambitious these students were despite their disability, and how incredible the staff was at helping them.

 IBCF Board Member